ThinkWithPbody/Yifu-Pages/content/Courses/2024/ARC2047H-Building_Science_Materials_and_Construction_3/ARC2047H-Building_Science_Materials_and_Construction_3.md

 - **Horizontal Projection = Window Height ÷ tan(VSA)**
 	- **Lateral Projection = tan(HSA) × Horizontal Projection**
 - **Vertical Projection = Window Depth-Width ÷ tan(HSA)**

+> [!abstract]- Lab 2
+1. Using the 32N Sunpath Chart available in the Week 3 module find the solar Altitude (in degrees) in March at the 17th hour.
+(Note that the time is in 24 hour format).
+Enter the value as an integer, do not write units in your answer.

+2. Using the 32N Sunpath Chart available in the Week 3 module find the solar Altitude (in degrees) in January at the 15th hour.
+(Note that the time is in 24 hour format).
+Enter the value as an integer, do not write units in your answer.

+3. Using the 32N Sunpath Chart available in the Week 3 module find the solar Azimuth (in degrees) in January at the 14th hour.
+(Note that the time is in 24 hour format).
+Enter the value as an integer, do not write units in your answer. _Use **Positive** numbers for East of South and **Negative** numbers of West of South._

+4. Using the 32N Sunpath Chart available in the Week 3 module find the solar Azimuth (in degrees) in February at the 9th hour.
+(Note that the time is in 24 hour format).
+Enter the value as an integer, do not write units in your answer. _Use **Positive** numbers for East of South and **Negative** numbers of West of South._

+5. For a wall in a city at 32N latitude that is facing 14 degrees West of South what is the **HSA** at 9AM in April?
+Enter the value as an integer, do not write units in your answer.
+Use the 32N Sunpath chart found on Quercus.

+6. For a wall in a city at 32N latitude that is facing due South what is the **VSA** at 9AM in April?
+Enter the value as an integer, do not write units in your answer.
+Use the 32N Sunpath chart found on Quercus.
+7. Enter the altitude that you determined in the problem asking for the VSA.
+Enter your answer in degrees.
+Do not write units in your answer.
+8. Enter the HSA that you determined in the problem asking for the VSA.

+9. For a window opening with an overhanging shade, the solar position at some point in the day results in an HSA of 27 degrees and an altitude of 83 degrees.
+Determine the **horizontal** projection required if the overhang is to provide shade to the bottom of the 1 m tall window.
+Provide you answer in meters with 3 decimal places.
+Do not write units in your answer.

+10. For a window opening with an overhanging shade, the solar position at some point in the day results in an HSA of 30 degrees and an altitude of 68 degrees.
+Determine the **LATERAL** projection required if the overhang is to provide shade to the bottom and full width of the 9 m tall window.
+Provide you answer in meters with 3 decimal places.
+Do not write units in your answer.
+11. Enter the Horizontal Projection that you determined in the problem asking for the Lateral Projection.

 ### Q2

 #### Module 04